State of the Sector and other reports that come out every year show consistently that communicators, in vast numbers, don’t have a plan.

 Do you send out a Christmas communication every year and need content from various departments or stakeholders?
 Pick a date for that communication now, throw in the deadlines for various contributors, and mark down when you have to have things to the design team in order to get the communication out on time.

-Make sure you give yourself lots of breathing room—it's better to overestimate how long something will take rather than too little.
+Make sure you give yourself lots of breathing room — it's better to overestimate how long something will take rather than giving yourself too little time.
 Figure out how long it usually takes you to get approval for these comms, and schedule that in too.

 Step 2 — Add other events, campaigns, and launches